 LITERACY HOME LEARNING IN PRIMARY 1

-Each sound has been introduced with an action and a short rhyme.
-To see the action and hear the rhyme ask your child (!) or please take a look on You Tube for Jolly Phonics
+In Primary 1 we work through the Edinburgh Literacy Rich Programme.
+The children begin by learning initial sounds and common (tricky) words through a multi-sensory approach; looking, saying, making and doing, which includes; writing, white boards, magnetic boards, games, puzzles and books.
+Each initial sound is introduced with an action and a short rhyme.
+To see the action and hear the rhyme ask your child or look on You Tube for Jolly Phonics Phase 1.

-Learning should always be fun and learning through play is the most appropriate way for children to learn – at school and at home.
-Jigsaws, Board Games, Audio Story CDs, visits to local library and sharing books together are all very important activates which support your child’s literacy skills and development.
-Literacy skills are life skills and it is important that all children are given the opportunity to develop these skills at their own pace in a variety of different ways.
+Learning should always be fun and learning through play is the most appropriate way for children to learn at school and at home.
+It is important that all children are given the opportunity to develop these skills at their own pace in a variety of different ways.

 Updates on your own child’s learning journey are given throughout the year via your child’s individual online Learning Journal and at our Parent Consultations.